Thienvv00/cd12355-microservices-aws-kubernetes-project-starter/README.md

 Microservices AWS Kubernetes Project
 This project sets up a microservices architecture on AWS EKS (Elastic Kubernetes Service), including a PostgreSQL database and a Python analytics service.
-It provides configurations and deployment files for both cloud and local environments.
+It provides configurations and deployment files for both cloud and local environments. test

 Project Structure
 analytics/: Python analytics service